Bayesian Inference for Brain Activity from Functional Magnetic Resonance Imaging Collected at Two Spatial Resolutions: Acknowledgements

 \section{Acknowledgements}

-Dr. Andreas J. Bartsch has additional joint appointments with the Department of Neuroradiology at the University of Wuerzburg, Wuerzburg, Germany; with Radiologie Bamberg, Bamberg, Germany; and with the FMRIB Centre Department of Clinical Neurology at the University of Oxford, Oxford, United Kingdom.
+We gratefully acknowledge the indispensable expert technical and collaboration support provided by the MR application and collaboration management teams of Siemens Healthcare GmbH, which enabled us to record multi-band (i.e. simultaneous-multi-slice) -accelerated acquisitions of high-resolution fMRI data at otherwise identical parameter settings like for the standard spatial resolution runs.
+Dr. Andreas J. Bartsch has additional joint appointments with the Department of Neuroradiology at the University of Wuerzburg, Wuerzburg, Germany; and with the FMRIB Centre Department of Clinical Neurology at the University of Oxford, Oxford, United Kingdom.
 This work was partially supported by NIH R01 DA048993 (Kang and Johnson).

+\begin{supplement} \stitle{Supplement to ``Bayesian Inference for Brain Activity from Functional Magnetic Resonance Imaging Collected at Two Spatial Resolutions''} \sdescription{The online supplement to this article provides additional details regarding posterior computation, MCMC and model diagnostics, and comprehensive simulation results.} \end{supplement}

+\begin{supplement} \stitle{Source Code Companion to ``Bayesian Inference for Brain Activity from Functional Magnetic Resonance Imaging Collected at Two Spatial Resolutions''} \sdescription{\textsf{C++} programs for analyses presented in this manuscript.
+High and standard resolution fMRI contrast data for Patient 1 is packaged along with the source code.
+Software is maintained at \url{https://github.com/asw221/dualres}.} \end{supplement}

+\begin{supplement} \stitle{Posterior computation} \sdescription{In Section \ref{subsec:methods:posterior-computation}, we outlined a posterior computation algorithm for our model that relies on embedding the covariance of $\bmu_h$ in a higher dimensional nested block-circulant matrix.
+We present the details of this algorithm here.} \end{supplement}

+Broadly, our posterior computation algorithm has a Hamiltonian Monte Carlo (HMC) -within-Gibbs sampling structure.
+Full conditional updates are available for all of our model parameters, but it is numerically challenging to evaluate or sample from the full conditional distribution of $\bmu_h$.

+In the main text, we discussed how we drew inspiration from the work of \cite{wood1994simulation} to design an efficient HMC algorithm to facilitate sampling of $\bmu_h$.
+We elaborate on that algorithm in detail here.
+First, we embed $\bmu_h$ in a higher dimensional random field $\bu$, which is constructed so that the prior variance of $\bu$ is a nested block-circulant matrix $\bC$.
+The prior variance of $\bmu_h$---$\bK_h$---is a principal submatrix of $\bC$ (see Fig. \ref{fig:circulant-embedding} in the main text for a schematic picture).
+We never actually construct or store the full matrix $\bC$: its base $\bc$ can be computed following Algorithm \ref{alg:compute-circulant-base} below.
+With only the base $\bc$ in memory, the complex eigenvalues of $\bC$ can be computed using discrete Fourier transform (DFT) software: